Docs Menu

 Document{{genres=[Comedy], title=Allez, Eddy!, score=1.0}}

-The first document in the result includes diacritics in the title field because the diacriticFolder custom analyzer we used on the title field applied character folding on its values.
-Atlas Search returns documents with titles that begin with the query term alle because we used the keyword tokenizer, which tokenizes entire strings (or phrases) as a single token.
+The wildcard search for allè returns documents where the title field starts with alle even though it doesn't include any diacritics, because the diacriticsFolder custom analyzer we used on the title field applied character folding on its values.
+Atlas Search returns documents with titles that begin with the query term allè because we used the keyword tokenizer, which tokenizes entire strings (or phrases) as a single token.

 Alternatively, you can specify the standard tokenizer instead of the keyword tokenizer in the custom analyzer used on the title field.
-For the standard tokenizer, the Atlas Search results would contain documents with titles that begin or appear anywhere at the beginning of the word for the query term alle such as "Desde allè".
-To test this, edit your index definition to replace the keyword tokenizer on line 17 with standard tokenizer, save the index definition, and run the sample query.
+For the standard tokenizer, the Atlas Search results would contain documents with titles that begin or appear anywhere at the beginning of the word for the query term allè such as "Desde allè".
+To test this, edit your index definition to replace the keyword tokenizer on line 17 with the standard tokenizer, save the index definition, and run the sample query.

 1